 Walking the Trail

-The trail is approximately 3–5 kilometers long and takes 2–3 hours at a comfortable pace with stops to read the plaques and absorb the history.
-It is marked on the pavement and easy to follow independently, but the stories behind each stop — the lottery, the declaration, the poets and the pioneers — come alive with a guide who knows them.
+The trail is approximately two kilometers long and takes 2 to 3 hours at a comfortable pace with stops to read the plaques and absorb the history.
+It is marked on the pavement and easy to follow independently, but the stories behind each stop, the lottery, the declaration, the poets and the pioneers, come alive with a guide who knows them.
+A guide can explain who Bialik was and why his home on this street mattered.
+A guide can describe what the room at Independence Hall looked like on the evening of May 14, 1948, who was there, who was not, and what happened in the hours after the declaration was read.

 Visit with Hoshen Tours